-The SDF is not intended to duplicate funding for expenses or activities funded by other sources.
-This includes provincial or federal funds and/or fees charged to project participants to participate in or benefit from project activities approved and funded by the SDF.
-However, SDF can be used to supplement funding for additional costs of the project not covered by other public sources, in which case the Primary Applicant would need to clearly indicate which costs would be paid for using SDF funds, and the proposed incremental/enhanced activities.
+The SDF Training Stream is not intended to duplicate funding for expenses or activities funded by other sources.
+This includes provincial or federal funds and/or fees charged to project participants to participate in or benefit from project activities approved and funded by the SDF Training Stream.
+However, SDF

+Training Stream funding can be used to supplement funding for additional costs of the project not covered by other public sources (other than funding from the Ontario Together Trade Fund, as described below), in which case the Primary Applicant would need to clearly indicate which costs would be paid for using SDF Training Stream funds, and the proposed incremental/enhanced activities.

-The SDF is intended to be responsive and nimble with a focus on quickly identifying and processing innovative market-driven projects that will address the identified focus areas and deliver outcomes within the project timeframes.
+Of note for Round 6 is that SDF Training Stream projects cannot concurrently receive Ontario Together Trade Fund (OTTF) funding for the same project.
+However, OTTF-funded projects that have finished and are no longer receiving funding may seek SDF Training Stream funding to continue the project.
+The SDF Training Stream is intended to be responsive and nimble with a focus on quickly identifying and processing innovative market-driven projects that will address the identified focus areas and deliver outcomes within the project timeframes.

-Before applying, applicants are encouraged to consider whether their projects are better suited to existing Employment Ontario programs or if they could be funded by other provincial or federal programs.
+Before applying, applicants are encouraged to consider whether their projects are better suited to other Employment Ontario programs or if they could be funded by other provincial or federal programs.

 All project activities eligible for funding must be carried out during the 12-month term of the TPA.
-Recipients must provide financial and audits reports if and as requested by the ministry.

-Project applicants that have been funded in Round 1, Round 2, Round 3 and/or Round 4 of SDF may apply for SDF funding, but the Primary Applicant must demonstrate how their project continues to meet the focus area and objectives of the program and will also be required to demonstrate that it meets all of the eligibility requirements described in these guidelines.
-Further, projects that have received rounds of SDF funding previously will need to show how ongoing funding will not reinforce dependency on government subsidization and that the project is sustainable without government funding.
-No eligibility requirements are deemed to be waived by the ministry by virtue of a Primary Applicant's (or project's) participation in prior rounds of SDF funding.
+Primary Applicants that have been funded in any of the previous rounds (Rounds 1-5) of the SDF Training Stream may apply for funding.
+However, the Primary Applicant must demonstrate how their project continues to meet at least one of the program's focus areas and at least one of its objectives and must also show that it meets all eligibility requirements described in this Application Guide.
+Further, for projects that have received SDF Training Stream funding in previous rounds, Primary Applicants will need to show how ongoing funding will not reinforce dependency on government subsidization and that the project is sustainable without government funding.
+No eligibility requirements are deemed to be waived by the ministry by virtue of a Primary Applicant's (or project's) participation in prior rounds of SDF Training Stream funding.